-On average, the cost of a timing belt replacement can range from $500 to $1,000 but can be higher or lower depending on the specific vehicle and the services required.
+On average, the timing belt replacement cost Subaru can range from $500 to $1,000 but can be higher or lower depending on the specific vehicle and the services required.

 However, here are some approximate costs for timing belt replacements for popular Subaru models:

 - Subaru Outback: A new timing belt for a Subaru Outback can cost between $450 and $800.

 - Subaru WRX: A replacement timing belt for a Subaru WRX can cost between $450 and $800.

 - Subaru Impreza: A new timing belt for a Subaru Impreza can cost between $450 and $800.

 - Subaru Legacy: A replacement timing belt for a Subaru Legacy can cost between $450 and $800.

 - Subaru Forester: A replacement timing belt for a Subaru Forester can cost between $450 and $800.

 These are rough estimates, and the actual cost may vary depending on factors such as the location of the repair, the cost of parts, and the cost of labor.